Law used against Trump allies now at center of Giuliani probe

 Paul Manafort

-The former campaign manager was never charged with colluding with Russia.
-But he did face a series of FARA counts for his work with Ukraine.
-He was convicted of bank and tax fraud by a federal jury in Alexandria, Virginia, and then pleaded guilty to witness tampering and conspiracy to defraud the U.S. in federal court in Washington.
+Paul Manafort, a former Trump campaign manager, was never charged with colluding with Russia, but he did face a series of FARA counts for his work with Ukraine.
+He was convicted of bank and tax fraud by a federal jury in Alexandria, Virginia, and then pleaded guilty to witness tampering and conspiracy to defraud the U.S. in federal court in the District of Columbia.

 His business partner, Rick Gates, was also FARA-targeted but ended up pleading guilty to two other crimes.